 Xristos K. Gaglias, PhD, ATC

 Gaglias has been a BOC-certified athletic trainer and a member of the National Athletic Trainers’ Association since 1985.
 He is also a member of the New York State Athletic Trainers’ Association and a CPR/AED/First Aid instructor for the American Academy of Orthopedic Surgeons Emergency Care and Safety Institute.
-He is currently completing his PhD in Higher Educational Leadership.
 His research interest includes state licensure and regulation issues for the health care professionals’ scope of practice.